dangc9/Dmall/README.md

-# danmall
+# Dmall

 ## Anounce
-vuejs for a danmall which like as jd.mall
+vuejs for a Dmall which like as jd.mall

 by vue cli3 + thinkphp6